XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 TO BE RELEASE AFTER MY UNI ACCEPTED MY PAPER AND THESIS!
 Whats this for? this is my driverless Antiransomware app using Honeypot technique & YARA Rule

-THIS IS ONLY ACT AS A SECOND OR THIRD LAYER PROTECTION DO NOT USE THIS AS YOUR PRIMARY PROTECTION!!!!
+⚠️THIS IS ONLY ACT AS A SECOND OR THIRD LAYER PROTECTION DO NOT USE THIS AS YOUR PRIMARY PROTECTION!!!!
-YOU HAVE BEEN WARNED
+YOU HAVE BEEN WARNED⚠️\
 <a href="https://www.youtube.com/watch?v=9rO8qLU-3vE">Sample Testing Video</a>

 # How to Use?
-Run my app , dont turn on the feature yet
+1. Run my App/Script , dont turn on the feature yet\
-Enable Show Hidden Folder from File Explorer, then open my "Honey" Folder at:
+2. Enable Show Hidden Folder from File Explorer, then open my "Honey" Folder at:\
 * Desktop
 * Download
 * Document